AndiEcker/AcuSihotInterfaces/README.md

 | WatchPupPy | Periodically execute and supervise command | - |
 | WebRestTester | Reservation interface testing tool | Web |

+### General installation instructions

+Most of the command line tools don't have a GUI (graphical user interface) - these need only to be distributed/provided into any folder where the user has execution permissions (e.g. in Windows in C:\Program Files or on any network drive).

+For applications of this project with an GUI (like e.g. SihotResImport or AcuSihotMonitor) please first copy the EXE file and KV file of the application to any folder where the user has execution privileges.
+Then the following steps need to be done to install it for each single user on the users machine:

+* Create a new folder with the name if the application (e.g. SihotResImport) under %LOCALAPPDATA% (in Windows situated normally under C:\users\<user name>\AppData\Local\ if the user has the profile on the local C: drive, else within the AppData\Local folder of the user profile located on our servers).

+* Copy the INI file of the application (e.g. SihotResImport.ini) into this folder (created in the last step).

+* Create a new shortcut on the user’s desktop with the application name (e.g. “Sihot Reservation Import”).
+Then within the target field put the full absolute path to application EXE file (e.g. “U:\tools\SihotResImport\SihotResImport.exe”).
+ And finally put the path of the new folder created in the first step (e.g. “C:\Users\<user name>\AppData\Local\SihotResImport”) into the Start In field of the shortcut.

 ### General command line arguments

 Most of the available commands are using the same command line options.
 All names of the following command line options